eighty20results/e20r-sequences/README.md

 * Update docs for pmpro_has_membership_access_filter()
 * Apply new 'pmpro-sequence-has-access-filter' filter to result from $this->hasAccess() in has_membership_access_filter() function
 * Increase priority of has_membership_access_filter() function in pmpro_has_membership_access_filter.

+###2.4.13
+* Added 'pmpro-sequence-add-startdate-offset' filter which will allow the admin to add an offset (pos/neg integer) to the 'current day' calculation.
+This modifies when the current user apparently started their access to the sequence.
+The filter expects a numeric value to be returned.